Dance-Along Nutcracker takes a spooky turn!

 What is Dance-Along Nutcracker?

-Each year, the San Francisco Lesbian/Gay Freedom Band blends Tchaikovsky’s classic The Nutcracker ballet with an entertaining theme.
-The result is a fun-filled original musical production brimming with wit, artistry and ingenuity.
-The talented cast sings and dances their way through a parody version of the Nutcracker but also encourages the audience to actively participate.
-When the “Dance Along!” sign flashes, the audience is invited to put on their tutus and sashay along with the cast.
-Even audience members who don’t want to dance have a blast!
+Each year, the San Francisco Lesbian/Gay Freedom Band brilliantly infuses The Nutcracker ballet with a delightful theme, resulting in a captivating original musical production filled with humor, creativity, and artistic flair.
+The talented ensemble not only sings and dances through a parody version of the Nutcracker but also encourages the audience to actively participate.
+When the “Dance Along!” cue appears, attendees are invited to get on their feet, don their tutus and join the cast in a lively sashay.
+Even those who prefer to watch have an absolute blast!

 Inspired foolishness, tomfoolery on a grand and witty scale!